rurbin3/ZKit-Framework/README.md

 # ZKit-Framework [![Maintainability](https://api.codeclimate.com/v1/badges/00ca04339de7350a9f1f/maintainability)](https://codeclimate.com/github/000Zer000/ZKit-Framework/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/00ca04339de7350a9f1f/test_coverage)](https://codeclimate.com/github/000Zer000/ZKit-Framework/test_coverage)

-ZKit Is A Framework Written In Pure Python For Hacking .
-HACKING IS COLORFUL .
+ZKit Is A Framework Written In Pure Python For Hacking . hacking is colorful .

 **It can generate ransomware (is still beta) ,keylogger, rootkit (reverse shell and file transfer) , run dos attacks , controllers for having the fun and can fool AVs with random variable names , encryption of malware and decrypting in runtime** .